The 2021-22 admissions lottery took place on Monday, March 1, 2021 at 6:00 pm.

 Does anyone have priority in the lottery this year?

-Priority is given to children of faculty members, students enrolled within the previous two years who left for an academic or parent's vocational opportunity; students of siblings currently enrolled WOM students; and students whose family is considered economically disadvantaged, in that order.
+Priority is given to (1) children of faculty members, (2) students enrolled within the previous two years who left for an academic reason or for a parent's vocational opportunity; (3) siblings of students currently enrolled at WOM; and (4) any student whose family is considered economically disadvantaged (as outlined above), in that order.
+See details of our admissions policies below.
+Please note that students of Willow Oak Montessori Children's House preschool program do NOT receive any priority for a seat at the Charter School.

 How long will I have to accept an offered spot in the school if my child is selected in the lottery?